 A key ingredient to any road trip isn’t a map or a route but in fact a vehicle!
 Costs of hiring a campervan for 3 months was in a word, exorbitant!
 Plus, there are limits to where you can go and insurances make it even more costly.
-This left a vehicle purchase our primary goal whilst based in Santiago in between checking out the sights and sounds of this very European style, cosmopolitan city.
+This left a vehicle purchase our primary goal whilst based in Santiago in between checking out the sights and sounds of this very European and cosmopolitan city.

-Meanwhile, while all this was happening we got to try some of the local coffee, restaurants, cervezas and vinos Chile is famous for.
+Meanwhile, while all this was happening we got to try some of the local coffee, restaurants, cervezas and vinos that Chile is famous for.
 Staying in the inner city suburb of Lasterria made all of this very accessible.
 Our Airbnb with Frenchmen and local bar owners Arthur and Victor was extremely helpful to get acquainted with the city.
 We sourced our local barista down at Kingston Cafe serving tasty Marley Coffee, our local pub Jose Ramon 277 who had a good selection of craft beers and a decent copa de vino la casa.

 Finally but only 2 weeks later, after seeing 5 or 6 vehicles, we settled on a Toyota 4 Runner which had some modifications made for road tripping and it’s own second battery system for powering our gear.
 But more of our vehicle later.
 For now, after transferring the cash using a great new service Transferwise and attending the local notary for the final pieces of paperwork we were on our way!
 Which way was now the next thing to work out.

 A decision made to head south, first.
 Chile is a long ‘french fry’ of a country and Santiago is in the top 3rd.
 Being November we were coming into summer and the southern Patagonia region would be opening up more in December.
 After contemplating a shorter jaunt north to the Atacama desert we decided to put this off until the end.